inoxlang/inox/docs/shell-basics.md

 Note: '~' can be added in front of any expresion that is an argument in a call.

-## Execute Inox scripts from the REPL
+## Execute Inox Scripts from the REPL

 ```
 run ./myscript.ix